hyperledger/besu/docs/Consensus-Protocols/IBFT.md

 * `mixHash` - `0x63746963616c2062797a616e74696e65206661756c7420746f6c6572616e6365` for Istanbul block identification.

 To start a node on an IBFT 2.0 private network, use the [`--genesis-file`](../Reference/Pantheon-CLI-Syntax.md#genesis-file`) option to specify the custom genesis file.

+### Optional Configuration Options

+Optional configuration options that can be specified in the genesis file are:

+* `messageQueueLimit` - Default is 1000.
+In very large networks with insufficient resources increasing the message queue limit may help to deal with message activity surges.

+* `duplicateMesageLimit` - Default is 100.
+If seeing messages being retransmitted by the same node, increasing the duplicate message limit may reduce the number of retransmissions.
+A value of 2 to 3 times the number of validators is generally sufficient.

 ## Adding and Removing Validators